mdeacey/facebook-gpt-shopify/docs/4_facebook_data_sync/4_1_setting_up_facebook_metadata_webhooks.md

 ## Subchapter 4.1: Setting Up Facebook Metadata Webhooks

 ### Introduction
 Facebook webhooks enable real-time notifications for page metadata events (e.g., changes to `name` or `category`) to keep the GPT Messenger sales bot’s data up-to-date.
 This subchapter sets up a secure webhook endpoint in the FastAPI application, integrating HMAC verification and registering webhooks during the OAuth flow with appropriate permissions (`pages_show_list`, `pages_manage_metadata`).
-The webhook system uses the UUID from the SQLite-based session mechanism (Chapter 3) to identify the user and temporarily stores non-sensitive metadata in a file-based structure (`facebook/<page_id>/page_data.json`).
+The webhook system uses the UUID from the SQLite-based session mechanism (Chapter 3) to identify the user and temporarily stores non-sensitive metadata in a file-based structure (`facebook/<page_id>/page_metadata.json`).
 Message handling is covered in Subchapter 4.2, with polling and testing in Subchapters 4.3 and 4.4.
+The `facebook` directory name reflects both metadata and messaging data, aligning with the final structure in Chapter 6 (`users/<uuid>/facebook/<page_id>/page_metadata.json`).

 ### Prerequisites
 - Completed Chapters 1–3 (Facebook OAuth, Shopify OAuth, Persistent Storage and User Identification).